Generic Name: promethazine hydrochloride

 The average oral dose is 25 mg taken before retiring; however, 12.5 mg may be taken before meals and on retiring, if necessary.
 Single 25-mg doses at bedtime or 6.25 to 12.5 mg taken three times daily will usually suffice.
 After initiation of treatment in children or adults, dosage should be adjusted to the smallest amount adequate to relieve symptoms.
 The administration of promethazine HCl in 25-mg doses will control minor transfusion reactions of an allergic nature.

 The average adult dose is 25 mg taken twice daily.
 The initial dose should be taken one-half to one hour before anticipated travel and be repeated 8 to 12 hours later, if necessary.
 On succeeding days of travel, it is recommended that 25 mg be given on arising and again before the evening meal.
-For children, Promethazine Syrup, 12.5 to 25 mg, twice daily, may be administered.
+For children, promethazine plain syrup, 12.5 to 25 mg, twice daily, may be administered.

 Nausea and Vomiting